MonadStarter/cult-monad-hackathon/TechnicalDoc.md

    - Safety mechanisms prevent premature transitions

 2. **Liquidity Deployment**
-   - ETH from bonding curve reserve is extracted
+   - MON from bonding curve reserve is extracted
    - Paired with appropriate amount of tokens
    - Deployed to Uniswap V3 pool (currently PancakeSwap on testnet)
    - Future support for Uniswap V4 when available on Monad